In 2012 the Home Office announced that the first PCC elections were to take place in England and Wales on 15 November 2012.

 - Set the police budget, the police share of council tax and the overall strategy for policing and crime reduction in the area

 - Be elected by the public for four-year terms of office

 - Be scrutinised by a ‘Police and Crime Panel’ involving local Councillors and members of the public

 - Work with other agencies and the wider criminal justice system to help cut crime.

-The first Police and Crime Commissioner election was held on 15 November 2012.
+The first Police and Crime Commissioner elections for Surrey were held on 15 November 2012.
 Here are the results of that election.

 Telephone: 01372 732152